FAQGURU/FAQGURU/topics/en/git.md

 * https://stackoverflow.com/questions/8824971/how-to-amend-older-git-commit/18150592#18150592

 [[↑] Back to top](#Git)
 ### What git command do you need to use to know who changed certain lines in a specific file?
-(Expert)

 Use `git blame` - a little feature in git that allows you to see who wrote what in the repository.
 If you want to know who changed certain lines, you can use the -L flag to figure out who changed those lines.
 You can use the command:
 ```sh